 Introduction to Somerset, Kentucky

 Somerset, Kentucky, in Pulaski county, is 62 miles S of Lexington, Kentucky.
-The city is home to some 11,352 residents.

 This city was originally settled by Thomas Hansford and many Jasper family members in 1798.
 Somerset derived its named from the Somerset County in New Jersey.
 The city became the county seat of Pulaski County and was incorporated in 1887.